Do you want to force users on your website to use clean image filenames in WordPress?

 However, this plugin doesn’t convert the filename for any images you have already uploaded.
 If you want to convert older image files, then you’ll need to upload them again with this plugin active.
 Alternatively, you could use a plugin to rename the image files on your WordPress site.

 We hope this article helped you learn how to enforce clean image filenames in WordPress.
-You may also want to look at our guide on how to move WordPress from HTTP to HTTPS and our expert picks of the best email marketing services for small businesses.
+You may also want to look at our complete image SEO guide and our expert pick of the best WordPress photo gallery plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.